Cloud permissions

 Created CAST AI app registration has a custom role bound to it.
 Custom role name follows this naming convention: CastAKSRole-${CASTAI_CLUSTER_ID:0:8}.

-The role has a predefined list of permissions scoped only to managed cluster's resource groups.
+The role only has a predefined list of permissions to manage cluster resource groups.

 List of CastAKSRole role permissions: